Home

 Some of the elements in the new product development plan can happen simultaneously to speed up the development time to market.

-It can be an expensive process (for example, look at the cost of retooling and redesigning cars every 2 or 3 years) but the payback is not only that you can make a profit but that you are viewed as a market leader in your industry with good, consistent new product development.
+It can be an expensive process (for example, look at the cost of retooling and redesigning cars every 2 or 3 years) but the payback is not only that you can make a profit but that you are viewed as a market leader in your industry with good, consistent product development.

-If you need to raise additional cash, make sure you have a strong business financial plan to raise financing for your new product plan, ensure that you have a strong product plan, and even better, a successful new product development track record.
+If you need to raise additional cash, make sure you have a strong business financial plan to raise financing for your new product plan: ensure that you have a strong product plan, and even better, a successful new product development track record.

 Return from New Product Development to Small Business Plan.